conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 Tags = []
 draft = true
 date = "2016-08-02T18:32:32+01:00"
-title = "Greenways, Blueways, Highways, Byways, Health, Tourism and a Vision for Ireland's Future" slug = "greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future"
+title = "Greenways, Blueways, Byways, Hedgerows, Health, Tourism and a Vision for Ireland's Future" slug = "greenways-blueways-byways-hedgerows-health-tourism-and-a-vision-for-irelands-future"
 +++

 That title sure is a mouthful but I've a lot to say and it's been weighing heavily on my mind recently.